mhilmyh/algo-data-struct/README.md

 # Nothing To Do Here

-This is just a place where i archived my C code.
+This is just a place where i archived my C/C++ code.
 And it is mostly about algorithm and data structure

-## How To Run
+## How To Run in C

 Move to the directory containing the code file with `cd` command.